JeanGuilhem/P.S.P/README.md

 match $route (beginning : $station1, end : $station2), has station_ligne "{given_parameter}"; get $station1, $station2;
 ```

-and had a counter for the stations but be careful with duplicated data.
+and add a counter for the stations but be careful with duplicated data.

 ## The map